Inference From Visible Information And Background Knowledge

-A dataowner makes available one projection of $\appoint$ by creating a relation $\patient(p)$ defined by the constraints:
+A dataowner makes available one projection of $\appoint$ by creating a relation $\patient(p)$, defined by the following logical sentences $\Sigma$:

-The query $Q= \exists ~a ~ \bar y ~ \appoint(\mbox{``Smith''},a, \mbox{``Jones''}, \bar y)$ asking whether patient Smith made an appointment with Dr. Jones will be secure under this schema in one sense: an external user with access to $\patient$ will never be sure that the query is true.
-On the other hand, on an instance where the visible relation $\patient$ is empty, an external user will know that the query is false.

-We will say that there is a Negative Query Implication on the visible instance where $\patient$ is empty, since a user can determine whether the query is false. \end{example}
+The query $Q= \exists ~a ~ \appoint(\mbox{``Smith''}, a, \mbox{``Jones''})$ asking whether patient Smith made an appointment with Dr. Jones can not be inferred under this schema in one sense: an external user with access to $\patient$ will never be sure that the query is true, in any instance.
+We say that there can be no Positive Query Implication on any instance for this query, schema, and background theory.
+But suppose we consider whether a user can infer the query to be false?
+On many instances, such an inference is not possible.
+But on instances where the visible relation $\patient$ does not contain the patient name Smith, an external user will know that the query is false.
+We say that there is a Negative Query Implication on the visible instances where $\patient$ does not contain Smith. \end{example}